cine, Lessons Learned

 More Grading / Look Examples

-Below you’ll find some more color grading examples where I’m going for a super 16mm or 35mm photochemical film aesthetic, not so much a more “modern” or “shot-with-something-in-the-Sony-FX-or-Alpha-camera-family” (aka the “OnlyFans-Look”) – because the vintage “cine” look is my kind of kink.
+Below you’ll find some more color grading examples where I’m going for a super 16mm or 35mm photochemical film aesthetic, not so much a more “modern” or “shot-with-something-in-the-Sony-FX-or-Alpha-camera-family” aka the “influencer” (or “OnlyFans-pr0n-streamer) look – because the vintage “cine” look is my kind of kink.
 (Although I am a big fan of the look of the movie “The Creator“).

-Great vintage Canon FD S.S.C.
-50mm f2.8 glass (one of my Canon k35 Cine Prime budget-“ersatz” lenses) on a Metabones 0.58x SpeedBooster, featuring digital MTF simulation, S&S, and my edge distortion “Lens Degrader” power grade.
+Here, some great vintage Canon FD S.S.C.
+50mm f2.8 glass – one of my Canon k35 Cine Prime budget-“ersatz” lenses – on a Metabones 0.58x SpeedBooster, featuring digital MTF simulation, S&S, and my edge distortion “Lens Degrader” power grade.

-Adventures in anamor-fake (sans oval Bokeh): MCC, great vintage Canon FD SSC 24mm glass (another Canon k35 Cine Prime budget-“ersatz”) on a Metabones x0.58 super16mm speedbooster – Film Look Creator providing the film gate “letterboxing” crop and 65mm grain in post, my “Lens Degrader” power grade messing up the edges, digital MTF simulation and S&S also added to compensate for the FD lenses’ sharpness.
+Adventures in anamor-fake (sans oval Bokeh): MCC, great vintage Canon FD SSC 24mm glass – another Canon k35 Cine Prime budget-“ersatz” – on a Metabones x0.58 super16mm speedbooster.
+The Film Look Creator providing the film gate “letterboxing” crop and 65mm grain in post, my “Lens Degrader” power grade messing up the edges, digital MTF simulation and S&S also added to compensate for the FD lenses’ sharpness.
+The goal here was to shoot some reference material to compare my DIY real micro vintage anamorphic lens project to – more on that in a later post.

-Above, an actual REAL DIY anamorphic 24mm vintage lens for s16mm / MCC.
-And for around 50 bucks?
-Weighing in at less than 150 grams?
-I’m still working on getting it sharp enough for actual production.
-Stay tuned.
+Above, an actual REAL DIY anamorphic 24mm vintage lens for s16mm / the MCC (here at beyond f22 & ISO 1600).
+All of this for around 50 bucks and weighing in at less than 150 grams?
+Is it at all possible?
+I’m still working on getting it sharp enough for actual production – stay tuned.

 Maybe I’ll share some of my more “modern” color grades shot on the BMPCC4K camera with a Sigma 18-35mm f1.8 Art DC HSM lens in a future post – for now, you can infer from my previous post what that looks like and this screenshot from my live streaming studio: